inrae/MSpangepop/README.md

 Snakemake/Singularity pipeline to get a pangenome in GFA format and a FASTA with all individuals from the VCF.
 Starts from a reference FASTA and a VCF to specify in the `config.yaml` file, with a name for the output.

-Create directory or modify the SBATCH options in `job.sh`.
+Create directory or modify the SBATCH options in `job.sh` (**WARNING**: set the correct email adress if you want to receive the slurm emails).
 ```
 mkdir -p slurm_logs
 ```